opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

-In this interface, a keypoint descriptor can be represented as a dense, fixed-dimensional vector of a basic type.
+In this interface, a keypoint descriptor can be represented as a dense, fixed-dimension vector of a basic type.
 Most descriptors follow this pattern as it simplifies computing distances between descriptors.
 Therefore, a collection of descriptors is represented as